JavaScript is required

 Some fixed road safety cameras enforce red light offences only, while others detect both red light and speed.

-In-road, as well as Radar based, sensors are used at intersections to detect if a vehicle crosses over the stop line against a red traffic light.
+In-road and radar-based sensors are used at intersections to detect if a vehicle crosses over the stop line against a red traffic light.
 This triggers the camera to take an image.

-- entered the intersection after the light turned red,and
+• entered the intersection after the light turned red and

 The camera also captures the time elapsed between a traffic light turning red and the vehicle entering the intersection.